robertsrb/VERTEX-CFD/paper/paper.md

 # Conclusions and current development activities

 VERTEX-CFD is an open-source CFD solver that relies on a finite element discretization method to solve for the incompressible Navier-Stokes equations coupled to a temperature equation and MHD equation.
 Reynolds Averaged Navier-Stokes (RANS) turbulence models and large eddy simulation model are also available.
 The code relies on the  Trilinos package and offers a wide range of temporal integrators, solvers and preconditioners to run on CPU- and GPU-enabled platforms.
 VERTEX-CFD solver was verified and validated for steady and unsteady incompressible flows with benchmark cases taken from the published literature: natural convection, viscous heating, laminar flow over a circle, and turbulent channels.
-It was also demonstrated that VERTEX-CFD solver scales on CPUs (Perlmutter) and GPUs (Perlmutter and Summit [@olcf-web]) architectures.
+It was also demonstrated that VERTEX-CFD solver scales on CPUs (Perlmutter) and GPUs (Perlmutter and Summit) architectures.

 The development activities are currently focusing on three main activities that are:

 - implementation of a conjugate heat transfer model.

-- coupling with TensorFlowLite for AI&ML applications.
+- coupling with TensorFlowLite [@tensorflow2015-whitepaper] for AI&ML applications.

 - implementation of wall function for RANS models to enable high-Reynolds turbulence models.